Faridlpz/Git-commands/README.md

 I've already applied this command to do a comparison between my staging area against my last commit as a reminder, I need to add something to my staging area.

+**git difftool commit commit**

+we use the last command to compare between two commits but not only two but also more than two commits before using it, you need to use other command to see your history of the commits for doing that type the following command:

+git log --oneline